For fallen soldiers' families, Bergdahl release stirs resentment

 The army encouraged soldiers in Bergdahl’s unit to sign a non-disclosure agreement on the grounds that it could endanger his safety while in captivity, several soldiers said, but now that he is free some have begun to speak out.

-(Additional reporting by Phil Stewart and Laura Zuckerman, editing by Jason Szep and Peter Henderson)
+(Additional reporting by Phil Stewart and Laura Zuckerman, and Hamid Shalizi in Kabul, editing by Jason Szep and Raju Gopalakrishnan)